dotnet/xcsync/README.md

 ## .NET Foundation

-.NET Xcsync is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.
+This project is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

 There are many .NET related projects on GitHub.